Impetigo: Diagnosis and treatment

 Ecthyma is more common in children, the elderly, and people who have diabetes.
-It also develops in the homeless and combat soldiers fighting in a hot and humid climate.
+It also develops in people who are experiencing homelessness and combat soldiers fighting in a hot and humid climate.

 If you see anything on your skin that looks infected, it’s best to see a board-certified dermatologist as soon as possible.
 An early diagnosis and treatment can prevent complications and help you feel better.

 Craft, N, Lee PK, et al. “Superficial cutaneous infections and pyodermas.”
 In: Wolff K, Goldsmith LA, et al. Fitzpatrick’s Dermatology in General Medicine (seventh edition).
 McGraw Hill Medical, New York, 2008: 1695-8.

 Habif TP, Campbell, JL, et al. “Impetigo.”
 In: Dermatology DDxDeck.
 Mosby Elsevier, China, 2006: Card#46.

 Halpern AV and Heymann WR.
 “Bacterial diseases.”
 In: Bolognia JL, et al. Dermatology. (second edition).
 Mosby Elsevier, Spain, 2008:1075-6.

 Last updated: 3/11/21